Where Do We Start?

-- Is WriteShop a good fit for a reluctant writer who freezes at the sight of a blank paper?
+- Is WriteShop a good fit for a reluctant writer?

 - My junior higher already writes well.
 Can we start with WriteShop II?

 - My high schooler can write 5-paragraph essays.
 Does he need WriteShop II?

-- My younger child is fairly advanced.
-Can I use WriteShop I with a 4th or 5th grader?
+- Can I use WriteShop I with an advanced 4th or 5th grader?